vkyspeaks/hello-world/README.md

 getting acquainted with Git

 Hi, Vikram here.
-I like Python and interested towards learning different ways to handle data using powerful libraries in Python
+I like Python and interested towards learning multiple ways to handle data using powerful libraries offered.